-The BLOC scores for Carroll County's state roads can be seen in the maps at the end of the chapter.Ivii Carroll County's state roadways average rank is a CIviii, which exceeds the state goal, Figure 3-1.
-Only portions of some of these roads have bicycle infrastructure.
-This includes bike lanes along MD 140, MD 27, MD 851 and MD 26.
+The BLOC scores for Carroll County's state roads can be seen in the maps at the end of the chapter.^{Ivii} Carroll County's state roadways average rank is a C^{Iviii}, which exceeds the state goal, Figure 3-1.
+Portions of state roads within the County have bicycle infrastructure; this includes MD 26, MD 27, MD 30, MD 31, MD 140, and MD 851.

 Countywide, according to the Freedom Bike-Ped Plan, 18.4 miles of state road corridors provided pedestrian facilities.
 However, only 42 percent met needed ADA compliance standards.
-This is especially relevant since many state road corridors functions as main routes to and through Carroll's growth areas and municipalities.lix These same state roads are also considered state bikeways.
+This is especially relevant since many state road corridors functions as main routes to and through Carroll's growth areas and municipalities.^{lix} These same state roads are also considered state bikeways.